 A half hour into our impromptu Q&A, she asked, “Don’t you get lonely, traveling alone?”

 I hadn’t thought of the journey in those terms, so gave her question serious consideration before answering.

 “I’m a writer/editor, which, like field astronomy, is a mostly solitary vocation.
 Before this journey, I lived alone outside a rural community and worked from home.
 I rode that same bike the same distances I do now, every day, but always out and back.
 I could still be doing that, but because I finally rode out and away, I’m here.
 With you.
 Connecting.
 No, I don’t feel lonely.
 Not now.”

 Out and back is well worth doing.
 For me, outside is always preferable to in, especially at night, and pedaling a bicycle is its own reward.
 But out and back is a closed loop that rarely admits new connections.

-It was as I considered my answer to “Don’t you get lonely” that I realized, I would not be going back to the life I had lived before this journey.
-It was in that moment, just a month and a half in, that it transformed from bicycle tour to odyssey.
+It was as I considered my answer to “Don’t you get lonely” that I realized, I would not be going back to the life I had lived before.
+It was in that moment, just a month and a half into this journey, that it transformed from bicycle tour to odyssey.

 Merriam-Webster defines tour as: “a journey … often involving a series of stops and ending at the starting point.”

 Like mine, tour connotes a longish journey with specific purpose, but “ending at the starting point” is just another way of saying out and back.

 Contrast odyssey, “a long wandering … usually marked by many changes of fortune; an intellectual or spiritual wandering or quest.”

 When venturing out and away, you not only don’t have a predetermined destination, it eventually becomes impossible to predict where the journey might lead … and to whom.